Rhymney: Notable people and organisations

 The celebrated Welsh poet Idris Davies (1905–1953) was born in Rhymney.
 After leaving school at the age of 14 he worked as a miner in the nearby Abertysswg and Rhymney Mardy Pits.
 After participating in the failed General Strike of 1926, Davies moved to London where he worked as a teacher at various schools.
 Four volumes of his poetry were published during his lifetime: Gwalia Deserta (1938), The Angry Summer: A Poem of 1926 (1943), Tonypandy and other poems (1945), and Selected Poems (1953).
 He returned to Rhymney in 1947 and died of cancer on 6 April 1953.

 General manager and engineer of the Rhymney Railway Cornelius Lundie (1815–1908).
 For over 40 years, he was, a few years prior to his death, appointed consulting director to the Company, and actively discharged the duties of that office until the very end.
 As an engineer he designed and constructed many extensions of the system and widenings of the main line, including a double-way tunnel under the Cefn On or Caerphilly mountain, and a masonry viaduct of seven spans over the River Taff, besides new locomotive shops at Caerphilly, and other works.
 He was 93 when he died in 1908 and is thought to be the oldest railway director of his time.

-The professor, civil servant, administrator, and author Dr Thomas Jones CH (1870–1955) was also born in Rhymney.
+The professor, civil servant, administrator, and author Dr Thomas Jones (1870–1955) was also born in Rhymney.
 After leaving school at 14 he became a clerk at the Rhymney Iron and Steel Works.
 He was admitted to the University College of Wales, Aberystwyth in 1890 and later migrated to Glasgow University in 1890.
 Between 1904 and 1905 he lectured in Ireland and upon returning to Wales in 1910 became Secretary of the Welsh National Campaign against Tuberculosis.
 He was appointed Secretary of the National Health Insurance Commission (Wales) in 1912 and transferred to London in 1916 as Assistant Secretary to the Cabinet, eventually becoming Deputy Secretary.
 He suffered a serious fall indoors at his home in Kent in June 1955 and died in a private nursing home on 15 October 1955.